 Reasonable Accommodations for Online Courses

-If you have a disability, are taking classes online and would like to contact the Disability Services Office for assistance, please complete the Student Request for Reasonable Accommodations form and fax, email, or mail it to any Career Advising/Disability Services Office.
-Someone from the Career Advising/Disability Services Office will contact you to discuss your specific accommodation needs.
+If you have a disability, are taking classes online and would like to contact the Student Support and Accommodations Resource Office for assistance, please complete the Student Request for Reasonable Accommodations form and fax, email, or mail it to any Career Advising/Student Support and Accommodations Resource Office.
+Someone from the Career Advising/Student Support and Accommodations Resource Office will contact you to discuss your specific accommodation needs.
 Please indicate the most convenient manner by which you would like to be contacted.

 Additional information can be found here.